-"traditional court" means a customary institution or structure, which is constituted and functions in terms of customary law, for purposes of resolving disputes, in accordance with constitutional imperatives and this Act, and which is referred to in the different official languages as-
+"traditional court" means a customary institution or structure, which is constituted and functions in terms of customary law and custom, for purposes of resolving disputes, in accordance with constitutional imperatives and this Act, and 10 which is referred to in the different official languages as-

-(a) "eBandla" in isiNdebele;
+- (a) "eBandla" in isiNdebele;

 - (b) "Huvo" in Xitsonga;

 - (c) "Inkundla" in isiZulu;

 - (d) "iNkhundla" in siSwati;

 - (e) "iNkundla" in isiXhosa;

 - (f) "Kgoro" in Sepedi;

 - (g) "Kgotla" in Sesotho;

 - (h) "Khoro" in Tshivenda;

 - (i) "Kgotla" in Setswana; and

-- (j) a tribunal for Khoi-San communities;
+- (j) a tribunal for Khoi-San communities; and

-"traditional leader" means any person who, in terms of customary law of the traditional community concerned, holds a traditional leadership position and is recognised in terms of the Traditional Leadership and Governance Framework Act; 15 "Traditional Leadership and Governance Framework Act" means the Traditional Leadership and Governance Framework Act, 2003 (Act No. 41 of 2003).
-(2) For purposes of this Act the term "customary law" must be construed as the accepted body of customs and practices of communities which evolve over time in accordance with prevailing circumstances, subject to the Constitution.
-20
+"traditional leader" means any person who, in terms of customary law of the traditional community concerned, holds a traditional leadership position in accordance with an Act of Parliament.

+(2) For purposes of this Act the term "customary law" must be construed as the 25 accepted body of customs and practices of communities which evolve over time in accordance with prevailing circumstances, subject to the Constitution.